Shogz-Labs/EECS1015_F25_Assets/labs.md

     **TA Response:** You will need to cast the datatype using one of Python's built-in constructors (e.g., int(), float(), str(),  bool()).
     I recommend watching this <a href = "https://www.youtube.com/watch?v=Qtq83lAoogM">video</a> if you want a really strong explanation.

+### Lab 3 (Building Blocks II)

+1. I am having difficulty understanding Task 2.
+Can you give me some hints?

+    **TA Response:** Understanding how to get the, "correct" answer depends on your understanding of boolean operators and <a href = "https://www.math.wichita.edu/discrete-book/section-logic-equivalences.html">logical equivalences.</a> I recommend that you watch this <a href = "https://www.youtube.com/watch?v=o4KLkur0oTE">video</a> for reference.

+2. For Task 3, I am having trouble understanding the question.
+Can you offer me some hints?

+    **TA Response:** You are told that a child does not need to purchase a ticket if they are under the age of 6, however, having a height greater than 120 cm requires a ticket regardless of age.
+Try to think of the boolean conditions as, "directions."
+Try to make them operate in the same, "direction".
+You will also need to understand exactly how logical and/or work to debug the problem.

+    There is no one correct solution as boolean expressions can be written in many logically-equivalent ways.

+3. I am having trouble understanding how to validate a well-formed phone number.
+Can you offer me some advice?

+    **TA Response:** Try to break the problem down into discrete pieces first; do not try to solve the problem in one-shot.
+For example, consider, "cleaning" the phone number first prior to checking that (1) it only consists of digits, and (2) has a length of 10.

+    You will need to handle the potential inclusion of trailing spaces and the symbols: "-", "(", ")", " ".

+    **Hint:** A clean solution may use <a href = "https://docs.python.org/3/library/stdtypes.html#str.translate">str.translate</a> to help deal with the inclusion of non-digit characters at first!

+4. Can I modify the print statements in some of the tasks?

+    **TA Response:** Yes, but the modification must be very minimal.
+Remember that you are only supposed to print out the exact value that is being requested from the requirements.
+Do not make the string output fancy as the autograder will likely get very.... angry....

+    If you experience significant issues, please come talk to me in the lab or visit office hours on Friday :)
 <hr>